gh-jlatham/get_accession_fluidx_info/README.md

 4. Connect to "scratch"

 5. Make sure you export the spreadsheet as CSV in Excel!
-See
+See example files in "example_csv"

 <b>If you're starting with "Accession IDs":</b>
 * Make sure column name is "accession_number"